Paclitaxel and carboplatin (PC, CarboTaxol)

 - loss of taste or a metallic taste in your mouth - your taste gradually returns to normal after treatment has finished

-- hearing changes such as ringing in your ears (tinnitus) or rarely loss of hearing, these often get better after treatment has finished
+- hearing changes such as ringing in your ears (tinnitus) or rarely loss of hearing - these often get better after treatment has finished

-- changes to your heart rhythm and rate.
-More rarely you might have symptoms such as feeling dizzy, faint, weak, short of breath and you might have pain in your chest.
-Contact your advice line or doctor straight away if you have any of these symptoms
+heart problems - symptoms can include feeling dizzy, faint, weak, short of breath and you might have pain in your chest.
+Contact your advice line or doctor straight away if you have any of these symptoms- inflammation around the drip site - tell your nurse straight away if you notice any redness, swelling or leaking at your drip site

 - nail and skin changes - these are usually mild and temporary

-- nerve damage that reduces the reflex reaction between tendons and bones, this can sometimes improve after treatment
+- nerve damage that reduces the reflex reaction between tendons and bones.
+This can sometimes improve after treatment

 - difficulty having a poo (constipation)